-As of December 31, 2018, Messrs.
-O'Hern, E. Coppola, Perlmutter and Leanse had account balances under our Deferred Compensation Plan.
+As of December 31, 2019, Messrs.
+O'Hern, Coppola, Kingsmore and Volk had account balances under our Deferred Compensation Plan.
 Under the Deferred Compensation Plan, our key executives who satisfy certain eligibility requirements may make annual irrevocable elections to defer a specified portion of their base salary and bonus to be earned during the following calendar year.
-Deferral of amounts earned in 2018 by participants were limited to 85% of base salary and 85% of bonus.
+Deferral of amounts earned in 2019 by participants were limited to 85% of base salary and 85% of bonus.
 Our Company will credit an amount equal to the compensation deferred by a participant to that participant's deferral account under the Deferred Compensation Plan.
-In addition, our Company may credit matching amounts to an account established for each participant in an amount equal to a percentage, established by our Company in its sole discretion prior to the beginning of the plan year, of the amount of compensation deferred by each participant under the plan.
-For 2018, our Company matched 25% of the amount of salary and bonus deferred by a participant's total salary and bonus.
+In addition, our Company may credit matching amounts to an account established for each participant in an amount equal to a percentage, established by our Company in its sole discretion prior to the beginning of the plan year, of the amount of compensation deferred by each participant under the Deferred Compensation Plan.
+For 2019, our Company matched 25% of the amount of salary and bonus deferred by a participant up to a limit of 5% of the participant's total salary and bonus.

 Account balances under the Deferred Compensation Plan will be credited with income, gains and losses based on the performance of investment funds selected by the participant from a list of funds designated by our Company.
 The amounts credited to participants' deferred accounts and Company matching accounts are at all times 100% vested.
 Participants will be eligible to receive distributions of the amounts credited to their accounts, at up to six different times that they may specify, in a lump sum or installments pursuant to elections made under the rules of the Deferred Compensation Plan.
-Changes to these elections under the plan may be made under limited circumstances.
+Changes to these elections may be made under limited circumstances.
 Under the Deferred Compensation Plan, key employees who have elected a payment at termination of employment must generally wait six months after termination, other than as a result of death, to receive a distribution.
 Our Company is contributing assets to a trust, which assets remain subject to the claims of our Company's general creditors, to provide a source of funds for payment of our Company's obligations under the Deferred Compensation Plan.
 Employees who are eligible to participate in the Deferred Compensation Plan may also be eligible for life insurance coverage in an amount equal to two times their annual salaries.

-The following section describes potential payments and benefits to our named executive officers under our current compensation and benefit plans and arrangements had a termination of employment or a change in control of our Company occurred on December 31, 2018.
+The following section describes potential payments and benefits to our named executive officers under our current compensation and benefit plans and arrangements had a termination of employment or a change in control of our Company occurred on December 31, 2019.

-On November 2, 2017, we adopted the Change in Control Severance Pay Plan for Senior Executives (the "Severance Plan") which provides for the payment and benefits set forth below upon a qualifying termination of employment following a change in control.
-We also entered into a change in control agreement with Ms. Menard in connection with her hire.
+On November 2, 2017, we adopted the Change in Control Severance Pay Plan for Senior Executives and on May 3, 2019, we adopted the Change in Control Severance Pay Plan for Executive Vice Presidents (collectively, the "Severance Plans") which provide for the payment and benefits set forth below upon a qualifying termination of employment following a change in control.
 In addition, our 2003 Incentive Plan contains provisions regarding the acceleration of vesting and modification of equity awards.
 The Compensation Committee is authorized to accelerate the vesting of and modify outstanding awards as well as authorize discretionary severance payments to our named executive officers upon termination.